 Our analysis used the following {\bf STOP} function, motivated for similar reasons as {\bf refine} from \cref{sec:networksAndAIDs}:

 Here, $\epsilon$ is the refinement parameter initially specified by the user, but which is then automatically adjusted by operators as the user interactions proceed.

+Similar to the choice of \AID, our approach is amenable to more sophisticated refinement and stopping strategies than presented here.

-The pseudocode in algorithm \ref{algo:cegarLikeAnalysis} shows the process for the formally sound question types.
+The pseudocode in algorithm \ref{algo:cegarLikeAnalysis} shows the process for the formally sound questions types.
 For the probabilistic questions types (i.e., those denoted with ''...usually...''), $\text{verdict}_1$ is determined by repeated random sampling, and $\text{verdict}_2$ is fixed as $\bot$.
-In our implementation, feasibility checks are done prior to calling the sat-solver when handling a formally sound question-type; we spare a through description of efficiency-related modifications for the sake of presentation clarity.
+In our implementation, feasibility checks are done prior to calling the SAT solver when handling a formally sound question-type; we spare a through description of efficiency-related modifications for the sake of presentation clarity.

 \setHMarginsBeforePeusdocode

 \restoreHMarginsAfterPeusdocode